rkalescky/documentation/common/workshops_2021_spring.rst

 users are encouraged to take advantage of the introductory "ManeFrame II (M2) Introduction" workshop that will be given once monthly during the semester.

-Workshops will be given asynchronously and posted weekly.
-Open workshop help sessions will be held each Thursdays via Zoom from 12:00 to 2:00 PM.
+Workshops will be held each Thursday via Zoom from 12:00 to 2:00 PM.
 Register to receive Zoom coordinates.
+Sessions will be recorded and posted along with session materials.

 `Register! <https://smu.az1.qualtrics.com/jfe/form/SV_dnm11WL26HOyeLY>`__